athul-krishna-k/athul-krishna-k/README.md

 ### Electronics & Communication Engineering Graduate | Embedded Systems Enthusiast

-## About Me
+### 💫 About Me

-I'm a B.Tech graduate in Electronics and Communication Engineering, interested in Embedded Systems, Firmware Development, and IoT.
+🔭 Building and exploring **embedded systems and firmware development projects**

-Currently, I'm strengthening my skills in C, C++, Embedded C, RTOS, Linux, and microcontroller-based development.
+🌱 Developing my skills in **Embedded C, microcontrollers, RTOS, and Linux**

+⚙️ Interested in **hardware interfacing, communication protocols, and low-level programming**

+⚡ Passionate about **understanding how electronic systems work and turning ideas into practical projects**

 ## 🛠️ Tech Stack